 Optional Action: Change-TTL.
 The various Change-TTL actions modify the values of the IPv4 TTL, IPv6 Hop Limit or MPLS TTL in the packet.
-While not strictly required, the actions shown in Table 5 greatly increase the usefulness of an OpenFlow implementation for implementing routing functions.
+While not strictly required, the actions shown in Table 7 greatly increase the usefulness of an OpenFlow implementation for implementing routing functions.
 Change-TTL actions should always be applied to the outermost-possible header.

-Action Associated Data Description

-Set MPLS TTL 8 bits: New MPLS TTL Replace the existing MPLS TTL.
-Only applies to packets

-with an existing MPLS shim header.
+Action Associated Data Description Set MPLS TTL 8 bits: New MPLS TTL Replace the existing MPLS TTL.
+Only applies to packets with an existing MPLS shim header.
 Decrement MPLS TTL - Decrement the MPLS TTL.
-Only applies to packets with

-an existing MPLS shim header.

-Set IP TTL 8 bits: New IP TTL Replace the existing IPv4 TTL or IPv6 Hop Limit and up-

-date the IP checksum.
-Only applies to IPv4 and IPv6 pack-
+Only applies to packets with an existing MPLS shim header.
+Set IP TTL 8 bits: New IP TTL Replace the existing IPv4 TTL or IPv6 Hop Limit and up- date the IP checksum.
+Only applies to IPv4 and IPv6 pack- ets.
+Decrement IP TTL - Decrement the IPv4 TTL or IPv6 Hop Limit field and up- date the IP checksum.
+Only applies to IPv4 and IPv6 pack- ets.
+Copy TTL outwards - Copy the TTL from next-to-outermost to outermost header with TTL.
+Copy can be IP-to-IP, MPLS-to-MPLS, or IP-to-MPLS.
+Table 7 - Cor ntinued on next page

-ets.

-Table 5 - Continued on next page